Omar ekes out House primary win over centrist in Minnesota - NewsBreak

 Vermont is the last state in the country yet to add a female member to its congressional delegation.
 Balint, who immediately becomes the favorite in November’s general election, would also be the first openly gay member of Congress from Vermont.

-She was endorsed by some of the nation’s top leaders on the left, including Vermont Sen. Bernie Sanders, Massachusetts Sen. Elizabeth Warren and Rep. Pramila Jayapal, chair of the Congressional Progressive Caucus.
+She was endorsed by some of the nation’s leading leaders on the left, including Vermont Sen. Bernie Sanders, Massachusetts Sen. Elizabeth Warren and Rep. Pramila Jayapal, chair of the Congressional Progressive Caucus.

 “Vermont has chosen a bold, progressive vision for the future, and I will be proud to represent us in Congress,” Balint said in a statement.